 VII.
 Technical Services

 - Materials should be kept current by the acquisition of supplements and new editions.
 The library should purchase multiple copies or provide alternative access methods for heavily used materials.
-Superseded materials should be clearly labeled.
+Superseded materials should be clearly labeled as such.

-- The head law librarian/library director should have the authority to negotiate, or participate in the negotiation of, vendor contracts and to join library or other information networks and consortia to facilitate acquiring, sharing, and providing access to legal information.
+- The law library director should have the authority to negotiate, or participate in the negotiation of, vendor contracts and to join library or other information networks and consortia to facilitate acquiring, sharing, digitizing, and providing access to legal information.

-- The library should join a computer-based library network for cataloging and other library services.
-Complete holdings information should be included in the records of the cataloging utility to facilitate the electronic exchange and sharing of information.
+- The library should subscribe to a library cooperative for cataloging, resource sharing, and other library services.
+Complete holdings information should be included in the records of the cataloging utility to facilitate the electronic exchange and sharing of resources.

-- The head law librarian/library director should have the authority to oversee the planning, funding and implementation of computer networks linking the library's online catalog, other library files, technical processing operations, community-based legal information sources and other online information sources available from remote locations into a single web-based electronic information resource.
-These needs and capabilities may be coordinated with an Information Technology department outside the library, but the library staff must have direct control of all library systems.
+- The law library director should have the authority to oversee the planning, funding, and implementation of computer networks linking the library's online catalog, other library files, technical processing operations, community-based legal information sources, and other online information sources available from remote locations into a single web-based electronic information resource.
+These needs and capabilities may be coordinated with an information technology department outside the library, but the library staff must have direct control of all library systems.

 - Collection Maintenance and Preservation

-- The library's collections should be maintained in good physical condition.
-The library should establish preservation and disaster recovery programs, plans and policies.
+- The library's collections should be maintained in good physical condition, including systematic book cleaning, repair, and binding where warranted.
+The library should establish preventive maintenance, preservation, and disaster recovery programs, plans, and policies.

 - Preservation has three aspects: The first is preventing damage from occurring.
 The second is the repair of damage already done to prevent further deterioration and to make the content available for future users.
 The third is the assurance of future availability of material for users.
 Consideration should be given to possible filming, scanning, or re-printing of important local resources.